alanarroyo/dbt_basic_example/README.md

 ## Running our first transformation

-Our first transformation will be simply to retain only two columns, `Passenger Id` and `Name`, from our `titanic_source` table and saving this into a table called `titanic_2_cols`.
+Our first transformation will be to retain only two columns from our `titanic_source` table, namely , `Passenger Id` and `Name`,  and saving this into a table called `titanic_2_cols`.
 This is done, first by creating
 a new file `titanic_2_cols_trans.sql` within  the `models\titanic` folder:

 ```sql